Sallustia Orbiana: Life

 Orbiana was the daughter of Lucius Seius Herennius Sallustius, an influential Roman senator, in the early third century.
 In August, 225, at about the age of sixteen, she wed the Roman emperor Severus Alexander, in an arrangement organized by the emperor's mother, Julia Avita Mamaea.
 Their union was short in duration and childless and it ended in August 227.
 Sallustius was proclaimed Caesar, and by the end of August, 227, Orbiana was granted the title of Augusta.
 According to Herodian, Mamaea became jealous of Orbiana, due to her desire to be sole Augusta.
 She treated Orbiana cruelly, forcing her to take refuge with her father.

 Finding Mamaea's abuse unendurable, Sallustius sought the protection of the Praetorian Guard, or the intervention of the emperor.
 Alexander was fond of Orbiana, but being reliant on his mother, he failed to take any action in defense of his wife or her father.
 Herodian further alleges that Sallustius was put to death in August of 227 through the schemes of Mamaea, on the pretext that he wished to use the Praetorian Guard to seize power for himself.
 Orbiana was stripped of her title, divorced, and exiled to the province of Libya in north Africa.
 Nothing further is known of her.
 Severus Alexander reigned for another eight years.
 He and his mother were slain in a mutiny in 235, clearing the way for the succession of Maximinus Thrax, and ending the Severan dynasty.

 Depictions

-A statue of Orbiana, depicted as Venus Felix, was unearthed near the church of Santa Croce in Gerusalemme.
-The marble, now in the Cortile Belvedere, or Belvedere Courtyard, of the Vatican Museums, was dedicated to the empress by her liberti Helpidius and Sallustia.
 Besides a limited emission of coinage in bronze and silver, several Roman gold coins were minted with Orbiana's visage.
 She was the only wife of Severus to be featured on coins.
 Careful attention was paid to the coinage of copper money during the reign of Severus.
 Following his reign, the art and undiluted quality of money declined.